Neerlandia

 Neerlandia is a hamlet in central Alberta, Canada within the County of Barrhead No. 11.
-Neerlandia is situated at the intersection of Highway 769 and Township Road 615A between Mellowdale and Vega, approximately 20 kilometers north of Barrhead and northwest of Westlock.
+Neerlandia is situated at the intersection of Highway 769 and Township Road 615A between Mellowdale and Vega, approximately 20 kilometres north of Barrhead and northwest of Westlock.

 Neerlandia was founded by Dutch immigrants beginning in 1911.
 The name "Neerlandia" refers to the first settlers' country of origin, the Netherlands.
 The surrounding area is largely agricultural based with many people in the outlying area also being involved in construction and other trades as well.

 History

 In January 1911, Henry Kippers began a Dutch colonization society with the goal to create a Dutch farming community.
 The community formation began on December 18, 1911, with 16 men filling for land permits at the Dominion of Lands Office in Edmonton, Alberta.
 These men were John Anema, Rients de Jager, Drikus Huinink, Cornelius Ingwersen, Albert M. Mast, Johan Messelink, Henry J. Micheal, Menne Nanninga, Albert J. Oldegbers, Hendrik Schoonekamp, Berend te Ronde, Douwe Terpsma, John Terpsma, Siebren Tiemstra and Willem van Ark.
 This was followed by Fred Baron and Henry J. Kippers on December 26, 1911, and Arie Emmerzael on February 6, 1912.